w3bdesign/nav-jobs/README.md

 -   Each ad should show:

     -   dato (published)
     -   job title (jobtitle)
     -   ad title

 -   The user should be able to press a button to see the next 10 ads

 -   Each ad should have an "Open" button that allows the ad to show:

     -   job description (description)
     -   employer
     -   degree of extent (extent)
     -   applicationDue.

 -   Each ad should have a "Save" button.
 Saved ads must be presented in a separate field.

 -   Saved ads should not disappear even if the browser is closed and reopened.

+## TODO

+-   Add functionality for saving ads

+-   Add animations

+-   Add testing